sjayawardena/p3-three-ingredient-recipe-selector/README.md

 ![Screenshot from ui.dev/ am I responsive?](assets/images/screenshots-etc/project-3-am-I-responsive-screenshot.png)

 Welcome!
-The Tree-Ingredient Recipe Selector is a Command Line Interface application whereby users can retrieve recipes which only require three ingredients.
+The Three-Ingredient Recipe Selector is a Command Line Interface application whereby users can retrieve recipes which only require three ingredients.

 It is the third project for my Diploma in Full Stack Software Development, and utilises Python.